Certora/Documentation/docs/ref-manual/glossary.md

   This section is incomplete.
 See {ref}`--rule_sanity` for partial information.
   ```

+scene
+  The *scene* refers to the set of contract instances that the Prover knows
+  about.

 sound
 unsound
   Soundness means that any rule violations in the code being verified are